awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/raw-aes.md

 ## Summary

-This describes the test cases for the [Raw Aes Keyring](../../raw-aes-keyring.md)
+This describes the test cases for the [Raw AES Keyring](../../raw-aes-keyring.md)

 ## Reference-level Explanation